GE CEO expects weaker quarters for rest of 2019, higher China tariff costs

 The 127-year-old Boston-based conglomerate is struggling to recover from a $23 billion loss last year and Culp, who was named CEO in October, asked investors for patience during a turnaround that he expects will take two more years.

 GE’s results will balance out through 2019 and its profit and cash flow forecasts are unchanged, Culp said at his first annual meeting as the company’s CEO.
-GE faces several hundred million dollars in increased costs because of tariffs on imports from China, he said.
+GE faces several hundred million dollars in increased costs because of tariffs on imports from China, he said, in response to a question from former presidential candidate Jesse Jackson, who was among about 200 attendees.

 But an executive compensation proposal passed with 70.5 percent of the vote and 29.5 percent against, GE said, which was a relatively low level of support for such measures.

-Institutional Shareholder Services had recommended shareholders vote against top executives’ pay, citing concerns about directors’ discretion to set pay.
+Institutional Shareholder Services (ISS) had recommended shareholders vote against top executives’ pay, citing concerns about directors’ discretion to set pay.

+Shareholders approved allowing GE to trim its minimum board size to seven members from 10, though GE intends to appoint two more directors.
+Culp said a smaller board is more flexible and can talk more easily “around a smaller table.”

+A measure to keep KPMG as GE’s auditor passed with a wider margin than last year, despite concerns that KPMG did not raise alarms about aspects of GE’s accounting that regulators are now investigating.

 GE set its 2019 financial targets last week, which call for a cash outflow of up to $2 billion.

-“It’s still tough to say that out loud,” Culp said on Wednesday, referring to the $2 billion figure.
-“But that’s the reality.”
+“It’s still tough for me to say that out loud,” Culp said on Wednesday, referring to the $2 billion figure.
+“But that is our reality.”

+The meeting, held at a hotel about 30 miles north of New York City, was smaller and less contentious than last year’s meeting at a GE 3-D printing factory near Pittsburgh, where about 225 attended and union members protested outside.

 Before the meeting, Chief Financial Officer Jamie Miller told reporters that one of the biggest changes under Culp is that GE is focusing on operations in quarterly reviews of its business.